slaclab/rogue/docs/src/installing/petalinux.rst

 If your rogue application requires additional python libraries you can add them to the DEPENDS += line in the above text.

-To enable compilation and installation of the rogue package in your petalinux project execuate the following command:
+To enable compilation and installation of the rogue package in your petalinux project execute the following command:

 .. code::